 Over the years, several teams have lifted the IPL trophy and built their legacy in the competition.
 From the first champions Rajasthan Royals in 2008 to the historic victory of Royal Challengers Bengaluru in 2025, the league has seen many exciting finals and memorable seasons.

-The IPL 2026 season is scheduled to start on 28 March 2026 and will conclude on 31 May 2026, marking the 19th edition of the tournament.
+The IPL 2026 season started on 28 March 2026 and concluded on 31 May 2026, marking the 19th edition of the tournament.

 In this article, you will find the complete IPL winners list from 2008 to 2026, along with important records, statistics, and highlights from each season.